kg6zvp/kg6zvp.github.io/_posts/2018-08-28-getting-started-ttv4.md

 ## Keep Going

 Now that you've setup a basic project and learned how it works, you're ready to explore Thorntail v4 in more detail.
+Check back on this blog for more.